codedx/codedx-kubernetes/setup/core/docs/db/use-rds-for-code-dx-database.md

 # Use Amazon RDS with MariaDB engine for your Code Dx database

+Here are the steps required to use Code Dx with an external database hosted with AWS RDS:

+>Note: Code Dx currently requires [MariaDB version 10.3.x](https://mariadb.com/kb/en/release-notes-mariadb-103-series/).

 1) Your new MariaDB RDS database instance must use a configuration that's compatible with Code Dx.
 Follow the [Create a DB Parameter Group instructions](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithParamGroups.html#USER_WorkingWithParamGroups.Creating) to create a new DB Parameter Group named codedx-mariadb-recommendation.
 Then edit the parameters of your new group by using the [Modifying Parameters in a DB Parameter Group instructions](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithParamGroups.html#USER_WorkingWithParamGroups.Modifying) to set the following parameter values:

 - optimizer_search_depth=0